kraxarn/shiny/readme.md

 ## Showcase

-The [caw](https://github.com/kraxarn/caw) is currently being built alongside Shiny, but neither are finished enough to use it as a showcase.
+The [caw](https://github.com/kraxarn/caw) tracker is currently being built alongside Shiny, but neither are finished enough to use it as a showcase.